Safeguarding Policy

 If you have a concern about an adult and wish to make a safeguarding referral you can call the CWAC Integrated Access and Referral Team on 0300 123 7047.
 Their Emergency Duty Team can be contacted on: 01244 977277.

-Frodsham Festival of Walks Safeguarding Lead for the 2024 Festival is: Caroline Ashton
+Frodsham Festival of Walks Safeguarding Lead for the 2025 Festival is: Alan Dawson

 This Safeguarding Policy was updated and reviewed in February 2024.